 Emilia Romagna is the heart of Italian cuisine.
-The collection of premium products of the region is stunning.
+The collection of premium products in the region is stunning.
 Modena’s balsamic vinegar, prosciutto di Parma, Parmigiano Reggiano, what else do you need?

-Winemakers make both the cheap, sweet fizz you love or hate and higher quality, dry reds with an enviable palate.
+Winemakers make the cheap, sweet fizz you love or hate and higher quality, dry reds with an enviable palate.
 A classic pairing is Prosciutto di Parma and Lambrusco secco.
-A dry Lambrusco from a quality producer is insanely delicious with ham and cured meats.
-The soft palate compliments the salty, meaty, strong flavors in prosciutto.
+A dry Lambrusco from a quality producer is delicious with ham and cured meats.
+The soft palate compliments the salty, meaty, robust flavors in prosciutto.
 Vast vineyards planted with Lambrusco seem infinite.

 Abruzzo is a quiet region isolated by mountains.
-Its cuisine is divided, with seafood at the shores and meat on the hills.
+Its cuisine is divided, with seafood on the shores and meat on the hills.

 Seafood dishes pair well with uncomplicated Trebbiano d’Abruzzo wine.
-Tomato-based pasta like spaghetti alla chitarra is excellent with the reds of the region.
+Tomato-based pasta like spaghetti alla chitarra is excellent with the region’s reds.
 The classic pairing is Arrosticini and Montepulciano d’Abruzzo, a wine that is slowly becoming fashionable amongst sommeliers.

 Arrosticini is traditional lamb skewers that are best enjoyed with a medium-bodied Montepulciano d’Abruzzo.
-The intense, juicy lamb skewers are lifted into elegance with the round, balanced fruit and coating tannins of the wine.
+The intense, juicy lamb skewers are lifted into elegance with the wine’s round, balanced fruit, and coating tannins.

 Italy’s capital is Rome, and Rome is all about eating.
 With an extensive gastronomic offer, the iconic Roman dish is spaghetti alla carbonara.
 Egg, cheese, pepper, and guanciale (cured pork cheeks) make the base of this creamy pasta dish.
 Like dry Frascati, a fresh white wine of the locality, made with Trebbiano and Malvasia, tastes fantastic with the recipe.
 The crisp acidity cuts through the fat and cleanses the palate.
 Classic Pairing: Carciofi alla Romagna and Frascati When in Rome…

-Italy is mostly surrounded by water, which means seafood abounds.
+Italy is mainly surrounded by water, which means seafood abounds.
 The Campania region, especially the capital city, Napoli, has some of the finest seafood in the world.

-Of course, Napoli is mostly remembered for its pizza, which is locally paired with beer.
+Of course, Napoli is remembered chiefly for its pizza, locally paired with beer.
 Yes, what is thought to be a classic Italian food and wine pairing (pizza and red wine) is an American invention.

 In Campania, a classic pairing is Risotto alla Pescatora and Falanghina.
-Creamy risotto with mixed seafood shines when combined with a light-bodied, high-acid white wine like Falanghina.
-You can pair any of the local seafood with one of the many dry white wines made here.
+Creamy risotto with mixed seafood shines when combined with a light-bodied, high-acid white wine like Falanghina: arguably the best white wine to pair with italian food.
+You can pair any local seafood with one of the many dry white wines made here.
 The most important grapes are Greco, Falanghina, and Fiano.

 Last but not least comes dessert.
 Sicily has a varied cuisine crowned by its pastries and sweets.
-You can find cannoli, a sweet tube-shaped pastry filled with sweet ricotta cheese, everywhere, but the best is enjoyed at the source.
-The classic Sicilian pairing is Cannoli and Marsala.
-A cannolo filled with sweet ricotta pairs well with a delightful, fortified sweet Marsala.
+You can find cannoli, a sweet tube-shaped pastry filled with sweet ricotta cheese, everywhere, but the best is enjoyed at the source—a cannolo filled with sweet ricotta pairs well with a delightful, fortified sweet Marsala.

 Until Next Time

 We can go on and on.
-Italian food and wine pairing is a subject that takes a lifetime to master.
-Just remember that local food goes well with local wine, especially when you talk about Italy.
-A little research will help you find adequate regional pairings that will work every time.
+Italian wine and food pairing is a subject that takes a lifetime to master.
+Remember that local food goes well with local wine, especially when you talk about Italy.
+A little research will help you find good regional pairings that will work every time.